 In the end, it was decided that we would wrap all adult

 gifts, stacking them all together if there were multiples, and we would give them as one.

 Do you get the idea of the level of complex organization and conversations that were going on and how seriously our family took this beloved tradition?
 This Christmas gift exchange story lasted for about a decade...

-....until our family gift exchange got another major revamp and we reached our goal of turning it into a super fun, affordable, Gift-a-palooza which we've enjoyed now for three years and have been bragging to all of our friends about it.
+....until our family gift exchange got another major revamp and we reached our goal of turning it into a super fun, affordable, Gift-a-palooza which we've enjoyed now for five years and have been bragging to all of our friends about it.
 They inevitably ask about how it all works and you might be interested to know too so I wrote about how we came up with it here.